Sara-Tucker/python-notes/django/models.md

 <br>
 <br>

-#### DatabaseFields:
+### DatabaseFields:
-The most important part of a model – and the only required part of a model – is the list of DatabaseFields it defines.
+The most important part of a model – and the only required part of a model – are the DatabaseFields it defines.
 DatabaseFields are specified by attributes(fields) that are classes.

-DatabaseFields are an abstract class (classes and class members that are incomplete and must be implemented in a derived class) that represents a database table column.
+DatabaseFields are an abstract class (classes and class members that are incomplete and must be implemented in a derived class) that represent a database table column.
 Django uses DatabaseFields to create the database table to map Python types to the database.

 In models, a DatabaseField is instantiated as a class and represents a particular table column.
 It has attributes(fields) such as null and unique, and methods that Django uses to map the attribute(field) value to database-specific values.
 ```python